jigsawxyz/react-native-chatflow/README.md

-bubbleOptionStyle | Object with styles for the option bubble bubbleOptionTextStyle | Object with styles for the option bubble text (the options shown at the bottom of the screen) onRenderComponent | Method that renders custom components (see below)
+bubbleOptionStyle | Object with styles for the option bubble bubbleOptionTextStyle | Object with styles for the option bubble text (the options shown at the bottom of the screen) onRenderComponent | Method that renders custom components (see below) onChangeAnswers | Event fired when the user answers a question or clicks an option